 Security in EHRs: Real-Life Cases

-The years of experience in healthcare software development made us a qualified advisor of security solutions in EHR development.
+The years of experience in custom emr development made us a qualified advisor of security solutions in EHR development.
 We would like to share some best examples of making our customers’ data bulletproof.

 Use Case #1.
 Security measures for emergency care